current issue | past issues | anteroom | shop | submissions | donate | about | subscribe

-The Signal House Edition is an online journal founded circa 2020.
+The Signal House Edition is an online journal founded in 2020.
 We publish essays, non-fiction, poetry, short fiction, visual art, audio and interviews.
-We are physically headquartered in London and Ireland, but aim to bring together the thoughts, images, works of art, and words of living artists, thinkers and makers from all continents.
+We are physically headquartered in London, but aim to bring together the thoughts, images, works of art, and words of living artists, thinkers and makers from all continents.

-The Edition was founded by artists Kit Brookman, Melissa Chambers and Henry Martin as a professional dare that is anchored in a friendship.
-Erica Gillingham has been our poetry editor since issue #2, Rory Foster is our designer and development manager.
+The Edition is edited by by Kit Brookman, Melissa Chambers and Curtis Russell (aka Documenta Barbrism).
+Erica Gillingham is our poetry editor, and Rory Foster is our designer and development manager.